hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/jnana-yoga/064_the_freedom_of_the_soul.md

 studying the very old Upanishads.
 You trace, as it were, the historical growth of spiritual ideas.
-In the more recent Upanishads, the spiritual ideas have been collected and brought into one place; as in the Bhagavad Gitâ, for instance, which we may, perhaps, look upon as the last of the Upanishads, you do not find any inkling of these ritualistic ideas.
+In the more recent Upanishads, the spiritual ideas have been collected and brought into one place; as in the Bhagavad Gitā, for instance, which we may, perhaps, look upon as the last of the Upanishads, you do not find any inkling of these ritualistic ideas.
 The Gita is like a bouquet composed of the beautiful flowers of spiritual truths collected from the Upanishads.
 But in the Gita you cannot study